Honorary Life Member

 Sandra is respected for her vision, exceptional organisational, and management ability to achieve under difficult circumstances.
 She is an excellent problem solver and lateral thinker.
 She has assisted the profession at many levels and over many years.

 Sandra has been a mentor to many in the profession and at various stages of their careers.
 She provides each person with whom she meets, the opportunity to extend their natural abilities.
-She encourages life long learning and continous self-improvement which can only better the profession and consequently the public.
+She encourages life long learning and continuous self-improvement which can only better the profession and consequently the public.

 Sandra is an exceptional person, with enormous capacity, who has made a difference in a number of spheres.
 Sandra exemplifies an individual who works for the improvement of mankind through her profession of dietetics, her academic ability, vision, commitment, self-sacrifice, dedication and hard work.